 But with the change of seasons, my winter table transforms, as well—and not just from indoors to out.
 The holiday reds and golds are packed away in boxes, and out come beautiful, colorful table linens (or crisp white ones) that complement fresh flowers and sunlight.

-Recently I stopped by the Villeroy & Boch showroom to take a look at what’s dressing their tables this spring.
+Recently I stopped by the Villeroy & Boch showroom to take a look at what’s dressing their tables this spring and summer.
 The 250-year-old Germany tableware company knows a thing or two about setting your table right.

 Isabelle von Boch, Villeroy & Boch’s brand ambassador (and an eighth-generation member of its founding family) chatted with me about how to make sure your table weathers this welcomed seasonal transition.
 Her number-one tip is to add color, especially green.